Reconcyl/eso/dreaderef/README.md

 Of those, `bool` and `mul` seem the most eliminable.
-If this was done, there would be no good way to check whether a cell was zero unless it was known to be one of a finite set of values, meaning that any portion of the tape used for data processing would essentially act like that of a Turing machine, in which only a fixed alphabet of symbols could be encountered.
+If this was done, there would be no good way to check whether a cell was zero unless it was known to be one of a finite set of values, meaning that any portion of the tape used for storing unbounded data processing would essentially act like that of a Turing machine, in which only a fixed alphabet of symbols could be encountered.

 This leaves the language with three instructions: `end`, `deref`, and `add`.
-Of these, `end` might be removable by changing the language such that if the instruction pointer ever points to a negative value, execution terminates.
+Of these, `end` would be removable by changing the language such that if the instruction pointer ever points to a negative value, execution terminates.